This common condition makes babies spit up often, and may cause a lot of discomfort.

 This means upright on your shoulder, not partially upright in a swing.
 This may keep the milk from escaping the stomach and will allow some to pass into the lower intestinal tract, creating more room in the stomach.

-Adding rice cereal (1 teaspoon per ounce of formula or breast milk) has a double benefit.
+Adding rice cereal for reflux (1 teaspoon per ounce of formula or breast milk) has a double benefit.
 It gives the feedings more calories while taking up less space, and may make food less likely to escape the stomach.
 However, keep an eye on your baby’s weight gain, as you may end up feeding too much.

 5. If you are breastfeeding, consider limiting the amount of spicy foods you eat.